jessjaco/t480s/README.md

 raised.
 Undervolting values can be set in the conf file (followed by a corresponding `systemctl restart...`) and effects can be monitored using s-tui and lenovo_fix.

+Could undervolt to -110 on AC but nothing above -90 on battery seems to be stable.
+So rn I've got the core settings at -95 for AC and -90 for battery.
+Will monitor and perhaps reduce the AC but I'm ?not sure how quick the new settings take effect?.
+In lenovo_fix.py it notes switch to battery right away though.

 Note that thermald can also be disabled (doesn't look like it is needed since throttling is controlled at the bios level).

 Also see: